-Point Defiance, the spectacular jewel of scientific rigor and pleasure, is not just an inspiration for our team’s name and identity.
-It’s a source of pride for an entire region.
+Point Defiance, the spectacular jewel of scientific rigor and pleasure, isn’t just an inspiration for our team’s name and identity, it’s a source of pride for an entire region.
 It’s a public park, zoo, and aquarium.
 The point and bluffs are the southern frame of the bay and the northeastern corner of the narrows.
 Lush and green amid the urban growth of Ruston, Point Defiance inspires the people of Tacoma to connect with nature and learn more about our surroundings.

 In 1944, Point Defiance Park was the inspiration for the ship in our logo.
 The USS Point Defiance took to the oceans in 1955 assigned the Pacific Fleet, a natural fit for a ship named after a park along the waters of Puget Sound.
 Following two peacetime patrols, the 510 foot dock landing ship helped further the efforts of the global scientific community.

-Also involved in multiple combat missions in Vietnam, the history of the USS Point Defiance is a reminder that things can be “more than.”
+The history of the USS Point Defiance is a reminder that things can be “more than.”
 Point Defiance Park is more than recreation; it is also a learning center.
 The USS Point Defiance is more than a multiple commendation earning ship of war; it was also a pioneer for the exploration of space and science.
-Tacoma is more than a place; it is a city on the rise reclaiming a proud identity of grit.
+Tacoma is more than a place; it is a city on the rise with a proud identity of grit.
 Tacoma Defiance are more than a soccer team; we are a representation of what Tacoma can and should strive to be.

 We share a namesake with the USS Point Defiance and, like that proud vessel, we will not be confined to a singular purpose.